 Winner Winner Chicken Dinner!
-I’ve got your Breakfast Invitation secret weapon.
+Find your name is a Breakfast Invitation secret weapon.

 Kids love seeing their name.
-Like, loooooooooove seeing their name.
+Like, I really enjoy seeing their name.

-And so do we.
-We use our names to mark our success at workouts, sign off on an email, and to simply identify which Starbucks frappuccino is ours.
-We find it especially funny when it gets written incorrectly.
+And so do we!
+We use our names to mark our workout success, sign off on an email, and identify our Starbucks frappuccino.
+We find it especially funny when our name gets miswritten.

 Let’s use names to help our children grasp a marker, identify letters, and hold their hand steady to design a circle as they find their name.